department-of-veterans-affairs/vagov-content/pages/disability/about-disability-ratings.md

 If you have more than one disability, we’ll use the combined ratings table below to calculate your combined disability rating.

-To make this table easier to use online, we’ve separated it into smaller tables, based on the percentage of the most severe, or highest rated, disability (as shown in left column of each table).
+To make this table easier to use online, we’ve separated it into smaller tables, based on the percentage of the most severe, or highest rated, disability (as shown in the left column of each table).

 <strong>Note:</strong> If you have 2 disabilities, each rated at 10% disabling, your combined disability rating is 19%.